 ‘The wars that turned South Africa’s intelligence services into a political battleground are over for now: a clear victory has been won, and the spoils are being divided.
 Unfortunately the consolidation of immense powers in the hands of spies loyal to Jacob Zuma and the ANC likely signals worse to come, if not for the party, then for democracy.”

 We were worried at the time that the appointment of trusted Zuma lieutenants to all of the most senior intelligence jobs would fuel the growth and politicisation of an unaccountable secret state, heightening the already extraordinary potential for its abuse by those loyal to the president, rather than the Constitution.
+Those concerns remain urgent, but the events of the past fortnight have made it clear that we underestimated the fissile character of the ANC, and the extent to which intelligence thinking, methodology, and personnel are embedded in its internal politics.
+In short, the spooks are at it again.

 As we report this week, the director general of the National Intelligence Agency, Gibson Njenje, is likely to leave the NIA.
 A key Zuma supporter in the agency before he was fired over his role in setting up surveillance of prominent Thabo Mbeki supporters, Njenje was brought back to head it in a clear reward for looking after the president’s interests.